fastify/fastify/docs/Reference/Request.md

 This function will compile a validation schema and return a function that can be used to validate data.
 The function returned (a.k.a. _validation function_) is compiled
-by using the provided `SchemaControler#ValidationCompiler`.
+by using the provided [`SchemaControler#ValidationCompiler`](./Server.md#schema-controller).
-Also this is cached by using a `WeakMap` for reducing compilation calls.
+A `WeakMap` is used to cached this, reducing compilation calls.

-The optional paramater `httpPart`, if provided, is forwarded directly the `ValidationCompiler`, so it can be used to compile the validation function if a custom `ValidationCompiler` is provided for the route.
+The optional parameter `httpPart`, if provided, is forwarded directly the `ValidationCompiler`, so it can be used to compile the validation function if a custom `ValidationCompiler` is provided for the route.